zbalda/corn/README.md

 ## How to Inference

+Place images in `/keras-frcnn/test_images/`

-At path `~/inference/` run:
+At path `/keras-frcnn/` run:

-`predict.py -inputs=<path_to_inputs>`

-Inputs should be a folder of images to label.

-Output images will automatically be saved to an "outputs" folder.
+`python test_frcnn.py -p test_images`

+Outputs are saved to `/keras-frcnn/results_images/`

+Note: Images must be .jpg format

+## Converting MP4 Videos to .jpg Image Sequences

+The keras-frcnn model only accepts .jpg images.
+To convert MP4 videos to .jpg image sequences put all MP4 videos in `/data/` and run the script we created:

+`python mp4_to_jpg.py`

+Set `fps` in `mp4_to_jpg.py` to choose number of frames per second (default `1`)

-## Converting JSON Annotations to .txt Format
+## Converting JSON Annotations to .txt File

 Annotations were done with [labelme](https://github.com/wkentaro/labelme) which saves a json file for each annotated image (at `/data/`).
 The keras-frcnn model accepts a single .txt file which has a specific format.
-To generate a single .txt file from the json files, navigate to `~/data/` and run the script we created:
+To generate a single .txt file from the json files, navigate to `/data/` and run the script we created:

 `python json_to_txt.py`

+## Dependencies

+- pandas
+- matplotlib
+- tensorflow
+- keras – 2.0.3
+- numpy
+- opencv-python
+- sklearn
+- h5py

 ## Tools